This is an advertisement

 How A DUI Will Affect You

-Penalties for DUI include fines and fees, license suspension and jail sentences for drivers convicted of DUI.
-Penalties increase in cases where drivers have a blood alcohol content that is far beyond the legal limit, typically known as an aggravated DUI.
-Knowing that a driver’s license is extremely important for most people, the Commonwealth of Kentucky allows DUI offenders to apply for a hardship license after a designated period of time.
+Penalties for DUI convictions include fines and fees, license suspensions and jail sentences.
+Penalties increase in cases where drivers have a blood alcohol content (BAC) that is far beyond the legal limit, typically known as an aggravated DUI.
+Knowing that a driver’s license is extremely important for most people, the commonwealth of Kentucky allows DUI offenders to apply for an ignition interlock devise, which allows you to drive as long as you remain alcohol free If this device detects alcohol on your breath it will not allow you to start your vehicle.

-Our lawyers can completely and accurately fill out paperwork when helping you apply for a hardship license in Richmond, Madison County, or one of the neighboring areas.
+Our Richmond criminal defense lawyer can properly complete the paperwork necessary when helping you apply for an ignition interlock license in Richmond, Madison County or one of the neighboring areas.

-If you have been arrested for a DUI, contact Shumate, Flaherty, Eubanks & Baechtold at 859-353-0878 to schedule a free consultation.
+If you have been arrested for a DUI, contact the law office of Shumate, Flaherty & Eubanks, PSC, at 859-353-0878 to schedule a free consultation.
+You can also fill out our online contact form.